codymaniac/specripper/DOCUMENTATION.md

     npm run dev
     ```
 6.  **View in Browser**: Open your web browser and go to the following address: [http://localhost:9002](http://localhost:9002)

-The application should now be running locally, and because we've made it fully offline, it will work even without an internet connection.

 ## 4. Key Strengths & Features